lefeverd/borg-exporter/README.md

 You can install it by downloading the latest version and placing it in `/usr/local/bin/borg-exporter`.
 Depending on your OS, you can then create a service to run it.
-For instance, using systemd :
+For instance, using systemd, you can create `/etc/systemd/system/borg-exporter.service` :

 ```
 [Unit]